irfan-rizvi/web3-git-questions/README.md

 	Created Barebones of question3.html document

 .gitignore file created and rules added
-Created Github issue and resolved it with another branch.
+Created Github issue #1 and resolved it with another branch.
+Branch deleted later on Created second issue and fixed it with commit command.